Kepodactylus: Discovery and naming

 In 1992, a team from the Denver Museum of Natural History dug up a specimen of the dinosaur Stegosaurus stenops in Garden Park, Colorado.
 In the quarry they also found smaller disarticulated bones from other animals, among which were those of a pterosaur new to science.

 In 1996, Jerald Harris and Kenneth Carpenter named the new genus.
 The type species is Kepodactylus insperatus.
 The genus name is derived from Greek, kepos, "garden", a reference to Garden Park and daktylos, "finger", referring to the typical wing finger of pterosaurs.
 The specific name means "unhoped-for" in Latin, alluding to the fact that the researchers hoped to find a dinosaur, and did not expect a pterosaur.

-The genus is based on the holotype DMNH 21684, consisting of a cervical vertebra, humerus, several finger bones, and a metatarsal.
-Kepodactylus was similar to Mesadactylus but larger (wingspan around 2.5 m [8.2 ft]), and with additional pneumatic foramina (holes to allow air from air sacks to enter the bones) in the vertebrae and humerus.
+The genus is based on the holotype DMNH 21684, consisting of a cervical vertebra, the left humerus, several finger bones, and a metatarsal.
+Kepodactylus was similar to Mesadactylus but with a larger wingspan of around 2.5 m [8.2 ft] and with additional pneumatic foramina (holes to allow air from air sacks to enter the bones) in the vertebrae and humerus.
 The describers concluded that the species was a member of the Pterodactyloidea and within this group, using the phylogeny of David Unwin, a member of a clade that is now known as Lophocratia.
 It was regarded as a potentially valid genus in the most recent review of Morrison pterosaurs.